andrewfang/nutrigood/web/assets/presentations/README.txt

 not actually be delivered, and recommendations are purely randomized in nature.
 Configuring the profile will not change the recommended nutritional intake.
+Furthermore, the watch component is merely a proof of concept.
+No actual biometric information is synced, and no changes are made to the nutritional needs of the user.